Our work in death and ageing

 - Lately can be branded to suit local PHN contexts and audiences, as the North Western Melbourne PHN did for the Precious Time instance.

 Interested in finding out how your PHN could use Lately?

 Contact the team at email@example.com

 Jesse Osowicki, Manager Integration, North West Melbourne Primary Health Network

-“NWMPHN was seeking a partner to develop a community connection platform for end of life care services.
+“NWMPHN sought a partner to develop a community connection platform for end-of-life care services.
 We saw an opportunity with Portable to create a holistic approach to finding end-of-life services to improve the quality of life and create opportunities for culturally appropriate and values-led choices for dying people and their carers in our community.
-We are continuously looking at the future of our end of life care services and Lately is the digital support we wanted to add to our service offering to the NWM community.”
+We are continuously looking at the future of our end-of-life care services and Lately is the digital support we wanted to add to our service offering to the NWM community.”